AgentMervin/video_server/README.md

 ## Share+: video-sharing platform

-General:
+### Portfolio
+A streaming video website for internal use.
 User can watch/upload/download videos from the website.
-They can also make comments on the videos.
-The final target of this project is to build a community like TikTok.
+Comments are also permitted if the owner(s) of the video agrees.

-####Simple and efficient live broadcast server:
+### Simple and efficient live broadcast server:
 - Very simple to install and use;
 - Pure Golang, high performance, and cross-platform;
 - Supports commonly used transmission protocols, file formats, and encoding formats;